Craig survives gut check against Evansville to win Optimist title

 Craig was far from perfect down the stretch against Evansville, but the Cougars found a way to win, making three late free throws to beat the Blue Devils 51-48 in the championship game of the Optimist Holiday Tournament on Bob Suter Court.

-“We’ve lost a few of these games,” Storbakken said.
+“We’ve lost a few of these games,” said Storbakken, the Cougars' head coach.
 “So our message to these kids is that we finished.
 We were down five with seven minutes left, and we were behind most of the game.”

 “But we gutted it out.”